lemieuxjm-cap/Iota-Capstone/README.md

 # Healthcare Access and Hospitalization Risk Prediction

-## Overview
+## 📌 Overview

-This project explores how social determinants of health (SDOH)—including distance to healthcare facilities, poverty, and insurance coverage—impact estimated hospitalization risk at the county census tract level across the U.S.
+This project investigates the impact of social determinants of health (SDOH)—including geographic access to healthcare, poverty, insurance coverage, and environmental indicators—on estimated hospitalization risk at the U.S. census tract level.

-We use public data from the AHRQ SDOH database and the HealthData.gov Covid Impact database to build an engineered hospitalization risk score, perform exploratory data analysis, and develop machine learning models for predictive insight.
+Using publicly available datasets from the Agency for Healthcare Research and Quality (AHRQ) and HealthData.gov, we:

+* Construct an engineered risk score to estimate hospitalization vulnerability.
+* Perform exploratory data analysis (EDA) to uncover patterns in SDOH indicators.
+* Develop and evaluate machine learning models to predict risk at the census tract level.

-## Objectives
+## 🎯 Objectives

-* Clean and preprocess raw SDOH data and COVID Bed Utilization data.
+* Clean and preprocess raw SDOH and COVID hospital capacity datasets.
-* Merge datasets where applicable
+* Integrate data sources across varying geographic levels (tract and hospital).
-* Engineer a hospitalization risk score using key social and geographic indicators.
+* Engineer a composite hospitalization risk score using key socioeconomic and geographic indicators.
-* Test hypotheses about healthcare access disparities.
+* Test hypotheses around healthcare access disparities and their relationship to hospitalization.
-* Build a predictive model using regression techniques.
+* Build and evaluate regression-based predictive models.
-* Visualize risk patterns and feature importance.
+* Visualize hospitalization risk and feature importance at the national level.

 ## Data Sources